-Many parks flood the hockey rinks to form neighborhood ice skating rinks, and of course there’s many frozen lake rinks.
-But if you want something a little fancier than we’d recommend one of these: Centennial Lakes Park, The Depot Rink, Rice Park, or The Oval.
+Many parks flood the hockey rinks to form neighborhood ice skating rinks, and of course, there are many frozen lake rinks.
+But if you want something a little fancier than we’d recommend one of these: Centennial Lakes Park, Rice Park, or The Oval.
 Click for more ice skating options.

 Strap on your skis and enjoy one of the many trails across the state.
 Click for more cross country skiing options.